MReda99/nbo-package/docs/index.md

 - **Phone**: (347) 422-6417

 Welcome to the NBO Project Hub!
 This is your central access point for all NBO related resources and documentation.

+> **Purpose**: This is the central hub for the NBO (Next Best Offer) project, providing access to both the package documentation and project resources including data, outputs, and technical diagrams.

 ## Quick Navigation